 THCv is a plant compound that has shown some promising anti-cholesterol properties.
 This compound has been found to decrease fat in the liver, balance insulin, reduce hunger, and improve bladder control.
 It may also have therapeutic value in conditions such as epilepsy, Parkinson's, and schizophrenia.

 Recent studies have also shown that THC-V improves blood glucose levels in patients with type 2 diabetes.
-It has also shown promise in reducing inflammation and pain.
-It may also have a role in the treatment of acne.

 In one study, mice treated with THCv (0.1-1.2 mg kg-1) had less body fat than mice that had been treated with vehicles.
 In addition, the mice were significantly smaller than the vehicle-treated controls.
 But despite this, the mice did have lower total energy expenditures than vehicle-treated mice.

 This suggests that THCV may be an effective way to treat high cholesterol levels.
 But before you go and buy the next bottle of THCv, consider the risks and benefits.
 Always consult with your physician to see what is considered high doses or normal doses in conjunction with green tea.
-Avoid red meat and fried foods that which can cause inflammation in the body.

 Shop our collection of THCv at D Squared Worldwide 🚀